frederic-perez/AmE-dictionary/data/idioms.md

 __catch hell__ _I’d catch hell for it._
 __catch momentum__ The idiom “catch momentum” is used to describe something that is gaining energy and speed, or “catching on” and becoming more popular.
 For example, if a new restaurant opens and becomes a hit, it can be said that the restaurant is “catching momentum” because it’s gaining popularity and business.
 __catch on__ :two: __1__ To become popular or widespread.
-__catch one’s breath__ :two: To pause or rest before continuing an activity or beginning a new one; resume regular breathing: _Let me catch my breath before I begin anything new._
 __catch onto (something)__
 __catch some shuteye__
 __catch some Zs__ To go to sleep, to take a nap.